s-innovations/S-Innovations.ServiceFabric.Unity/README.md

         }
-        #endregion StatelessService

     }
 ```

 ### EarthML IdentityServer
-Also used in my identity server service fabric service
+Also used in my identity server service fabric service, which also uses a startup class that implements IStartup.

 ```